-Inventories are stated at the lower of cost and net realizable value, accounted for on a perpetual basis.
+Inventories, under a perpetual system, are measured at the lower of cost and net realizable value.
 Cost is determined using the weighted average method.
-The cost of finished goods and work in progress comprises raw materials, direct labor, other direct costs and related production overheads (allocated based on normal operating capacity).
-It excludes borrowing costs.
-The item by item approach is used in applying the lower of cost and net realizable value.
-Net realizable value is the estimated selling price in the ordinary course of business, less the estimated cost of completion and costs necessary to make the sale.
+The cost of finished goods and work in process comprises raw materials, direct labor, other direct costs, and related production overheads (allocated based on normal operating capacity), excluding borrowing costs.
+The item-by-item approach is used in applying the lower of cost and net realizable value.
+Net realizable value is the estimated selling price in the ordinary course of business, less the estimated cost of completion and applicable variable selling expenses.